 Should I use an online or a paper application?

 Check with the college to see which is preferred.
-Most colleges prefer online applications because they are easier to review and process—some even offer a discount in the application fee if you apply online.
-Applying online can also be more convenient for you—it’s easier to enter information and correct mistakes.
-Whichever method you choose, be sure to tell your school counselor where you have applied so your school transcript can be sent to the right colleges.
+Most colleges prefer online applications because they’re easier to review and process.
+Some even offer a discount on the application fee if you apply online.
+Applying online can also be more convenient for you—it’s easier to enter information and correct mistakes

 Should I send additional material?